shaack/shaack-com/site/pages/services.md

-# From planning to operation
+# From planning to operation.

-My services cover the entire spectrum from planning and production to the operation of your app or website.
+Our services cover the entire spectrum from planning and production to the operation of your app or website.

-## 1. Conception, planning and design
+## Conception, planning and design

 **Planning** is essential.
 The concept and the definition of the general conditions influence all your future interaction with the website or app.